LAST UPDATED: December 23, 2019

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 PUBLISHED ON December 23, 2019

 Ladder racks are valuable accessories to enhance your truck’s cargo capacity.
-They make it more convenient to put heavier equipment like a kayak or canoe on your truck before you head out on a memorable adventure.
+They make it more convenient to put heavier equipment like a kayak or canoe on your pickup truck before you head out on a memorable adventure.
 Also, you can readily dedicate your truck bed to less bulky equipment.
-Below are our top three ladder racks.
+Read our comprehensive buying guide to see the top three ladder rack systems.

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

 - Extra space.
 The whole point of a ladder rack is that it gives you extra space for transporting large or bulky items that might not necessarily fit safely in the truck bed or inside your vehicle.

 - Convenience.
 Once the racking is fitted, it’s there for you to use whenever you need it, whether that’s at the last minute or late at night.